pyrmont/articles.inqk.net/_posts/2018-02-05-sunlit-feedback.md

 ### The Discover Tab

-The key difference between version 1 and version 2 of Sunlit is the way that Micro.blog allows Manton to layer in a social network onto the app.
+The key difference between version 1 and version 2 of Sunlit is the way that Micro.blog allows for a social network to be layered onto the app.
 This is primarily exposed through the Discover tab, which shows a grid of photos people have posted to Micro.blog (regardless of whether those photos were sent through Sunlit or not).

 This is an interesting decision and potentially makes Sunlit much more of an app you’d regularly want to check.
 Unfortunately, the experience so far isn’t super great.
 If you want to view the photos in a timeline kind of way (a la Instagram), you can do that but the presentation is pretty… rough.